dancer1325/spring-framework/framework-docs/examples/second/README.md

   * "http://localhost:8080/second_war/hello"
     * "second_war"
       * ⚠️ -- depends on -- where you configure your web server / hosted on your local computer ⚠️
+    * TODO: Check the details of the requests, even sensitive data logged

 ## How has it been created?
 * via Spring Initialzr